I’ll start off by saying that although sustainability practises are very important to me, I don’t use the word itself to describe Church of Sanctus.

 I practise what I preach

 I’m a huge advocate of buying second hand and make it clear in my styling choices for my photoshoots.
-Jewellery, shoes and accompanying styling are almost entirely sourced from Depop, eBay or Vinted.
+Shoes and accompanying styling are almost entirely sourced from Depop, eBay or Vinted and I love purchasing jewellery from small artisan jewellers who use recycled silver.

 I make reselling or buying second hand Church of Sanctus easy